TheCometCloud/Discord-Bot/README.md

 Additionally, if you want to use the youtube-dl feature, you'll need to install ffmpeg and add it to your environment variables.

+In secret.py, set the `SECRET_KEY` variable equal to the bot account's secret key.